 Waterfalls & Hikes

 Directions: This 411 ft. waterfall is higher than Niagara Falls and is the highest waterfall in the eastern U.S. Hiking trails take you to the top & bottom of this fall, but hiking is not necessary to view this waterfall.
-Hiking to the top is not recommended as several people each year have fatal or near fatal falls.
 From intersection of US 64 and NC 107 take NC 107 south for approximately 10 mi.
 You will cross into South Carolina approx. 1 mi. and turn L onto Wiggington Rd., go 3 mi. and turn L at stop sign.
 Marked parking area for falls will be approx. 1 mi. on right.
+(Climbing to the top is strongly discouraged as several people each year have fatal or near fatal falls.)

 - 9 miles, 7 miles to river, 30-40 minutes one-way